wofsauge/IsaacDocs/docs/Room.md

 This will return the sub-type of the current room, since this value is used to determine the boss portrait to display when entering.

 A boss ID is not equal to the entity type of the boss; it is a separate value in the entities2.xml file inside the "bossID" attribute.

 ___
 ### Get·Bottom·Right·Pos () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### [Vector](Vector.md) GetBottomRightPos ( ) {: .copyable aria-label='Functions' }
-returns bottom right position inside of walls
+Returns bottom right position of the room, inside of the wall border.

 ___
 ### Get·Broken·Watch·State () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### int GetBrokenWatchState ( ) {: .copyable aria-label='Functions' }
 Returns whether the room is slowed down, sped up or neither.

 ???+ note Notes